danf425/patterns_webinar_material/README.md

  - Approach:: Do everything manual. download stuff from supermarket because theres no dependency solving
  - Still need this to converge... never used kitchen without Berkshelf...

+By default hardening will fail because os-hardening can't be found.
+0. kitchen converge (this will fail because it has dependencies)
+1. "Install" `os-hardening` from the supermarket:
+     - Go to cookbooks directory: `cd ..`
+     -`knife supermarket download os-hardening -o .`
+     -`tar xvzf os-hardening.tar.gz`
+     - Then you would have to do a `knife cookbook upload` and upload it to your server.
+But at the point you are not even TDDing (This will not run with kitchen so let's bypass this)

  ### 2_berks:
   - Approach:: Add the Berksfile and everything now works.